-A typical pool will lose 1/8” to ¼” of water each day due to evaporation, anything more than that could possibly be a leak.
+A typical pool will lose 1/8” to ¼” of water each day due to evaporation.
+Anything more than that could possibly be a leak.

-There are a couple ways to measure water loss in the pool.
+There are a couple of ways to measure water loss in your pool.
 The best way is to fill a bucket to the brim with pool water and place it on the steps or the sunniest side of the pool.
-Mark the outside and check it 24 hours later.
+Mark the outside and check it 24 hours later and compare with the water level of your pool.
 This test must be conducted with the pump on, then again with it off, to be sure.

-How to locate the source of the leak
+How to Locate the Source of the Leak

 You’ll want to check the ground for moisture and the surrounding area around the pool for any wet spots.
 If you have a vinyl pool, check for tears or separations on every square inch.
 You want to be as thorough as possible in order to determine if you do indeed have a leak and find out where it’s coming from.

-Pay attention to these points of interest in particular during your examination.
+Pay attention to these points of interest, in particular during your examination.